Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Introduction

-To overcome such bias issues caused by distribution shifts, recent works attempt to learn invariant graph representation for GNNs \cite{chen2022ba, li2022ood, li2022disentangled, feng2019graph}.
-These methods focus on bias problems on homophilous graphs, where the bias is caused by degree distribution shifts or class distribution shifts.
-The homophilous assumption behind these methods is that neighboring nodes have similar representations.
-However, homophily assumption does not always hold in real-world graphs, these methods could not solve bias problems on heterophilic graphs.
-As shown in Figure \ref{motivation}, the neighborhood patterns of testing nodes C and D are homophilous patterns, where most neighborhoods have the same classes.
-In contrast, the neighborhood patterns of training nodes A and B are heterophilic patterns, where most neighborhoods have different classes and only a few are in the same class.
-On heterophilic graphs, a node usually connects with others due to the complex interaction of different latent factors and therefore possesses various neighborhood pattern distributions wherein certain parts of the neighborhood are homophilous while others are heterophilic, which leads to the \emph{neighborhood pattern distribution shifts} problem.
+To overcome such bias issues caused by distribution shifts, recent works attempt to learn invariant graph representation for GNNs \cite{chen2022ba,wu2022handling,zhao2021graphsmote}.
+These methods tackle bias problems on homophilous graphs, where the bias is caused by degree or class distribution shifts.
+Such methods assume that neighboring nodes have similar characteristics.
+However, homophily assumptions do not always hold in real-world graphs.
+These methods could not solve bias problems on non-homophilous graphs, {since the distribution shifts of neighborhood patterns on non-homophilous graphs are much more diverse.} As shown in Figure \ref{motivation}, the neighborhood pattern of testing node C is homophilous, where the class of node C is the same as the classes of all neighborhoods.
+In contrast, the neighborhood pattern of testing node D is heterophilic, where all neighborhoods have different classes.
+For training nodes, the neighborhood pattern of nodes A and B are \emph{non-homophilous (mixing)}, where parts of nodes are in the same class, and the others are not.
+On non-homophilous graphs, a node usually connects with others due to the complex interaction of different latent factors and therefore possesses various neighborhood pattern distributions wherein certain parts of the neighborhood are homophilous while others are heterophilic, which leads to the \emph{neighborhood pattern distribution shifts} problem.